 Primarius - Side action Rotary Orchestral Trumpet

-After many years of playing, testing and measuring several different types and (well known) makes of side action rotary trumpets in the orchestra I decided that it was time to build the “Primarius” trumpet.
+After many years of playing, testing and measuring several different types and (well known) makes of side action rotary trumpets in the orchestra Martinus decided that it was time for us to build the “Primarius” trumpet.
 It is designed to modern standards and demands but with a classic balanced look.

 The instrument has a bore of 11.0, 11.1 or 11.2 and comes with an exchangeable leadpipe system.
 Optional overblow keys and a mix of goldbrass and nickel components as shown in the pictures.
 The valve section is German made and can be configured with different types of triggers and water keys suited to your wishes.
 The instrument has a clear, thick orchestral sound without feeling heavy or stiff.
 Depending on the bell thickness and the garland style we choose the sound can be made brighter or darker.
 The intonation is excellent and the slotting in the high register is very good, also without the use of the overblow keys.